 The College of Education's graduate program is accredited by National Council of Accreditation for Teacher Education (NCATE) under the Council for the Accreditation for Educator Preparation (CAEP) and the Commission for the Office for Educational Quality and Accountability (OEQA), and is recognized by the Oklahoma State Regents for Higher Education and the Oklahoma State Department of Education for teacher and administrator programs.
 As such, the program curriculum is designed in alignment with a national, state, program, and institutional standards.

 Program Standards Alignment

-Masters level programs are offered in the following strands.
+The Master of Education (M.Ed.) degree is offered in the following concentrations.
 Each is aligned with the appropriate institutional and professional standards: